anagha-microsoft/ncr-mlops-hol/lab-guide/08-DevOps-ConfigureServiceConnection.md

 <hr>
 <br>

+## Recap
+Its a wrap for this module.
+In this module you learned to (1) create a service connection in Azure DevOps to (2) your specific AML workspace (3) leveraging a service principal for authentication, (4) for automation of authentication during the MLOps pipeline execution.

 ## Next steps
 Move to the next module -> where you will replace the configuration parameters in the YAML file with your specific instances.